 - The power line input is three phase (three wire with ground). - Refer to Table 3-1 for the T1 and T2 high-voltage transformers.
-Each has a terminal block with H1, H2, and H3 terminals. - Refer to Table 3-2 for the T3 control transformer.
-All CW-2 410 units use the CW-2-internal blower control transformer. - All transformers must be wired for the same input voltage.
+Each has a terminal block with H1, H2, and H3 terminals. - Refer to Table 3-2 for the T3 control transformer. - All transformers must be wired for the same input voltage.